Mulberry Elementary School

 - Category Attribute

-- The teacher population of 54 teachers has grown by 5% over five school years.
+- The teacher population of 43 teachers has declined by 24% over five school years.

 |Grades Offered||Grades Prekindergarten-6|

 |Students by Grade|